elnehr/auto_slides/README.md

 # auto_slides

-Generates pros and cons with GPT3 and puts them on a slide
+Generates pros and cons about a user specified topic with GPT3 and puts them on a Powerpoint slide.